 What Vegetables are Rich in Iron?

 The human body can’t produce iron on its own, so we need to eat foods to support our iron requirements.
 Men and post-menopausal women need about 8 mg. of iron per day.
 Menstruating women need more, about 18 mg. per day, and pregnant women need even more at 27 mg. per day.

 Many people get all the iron their bodies need from red meat, which is very iron dense.
-Red meat often has more calories too, in part due to its method of preparation or accompanying condiments or sauces than that iron rich veggies.
+Red meat often has more calories too, in part due to its method of preparation or accompanying condiments or sauces than that of iron rich veggies.

-While spinach is still considered fairly high in iron, there are many other options out there for the vegan, vegetarian or for those who wish for a lower calorie option to red meat.
+While spinach is still considered fairly high in iron, there are many other options out there for the vegan, vegetarian, or for those who wish for a lower calorie option to red meat.
 In fact, this is why many vegans and vegetarians eat tofu.
-Tofu is made from soybeans, an excellent source of iron and also calcium, phosphorous and magnesium.
+Tofu is made from soybeans, an excellent source of iron and also calcium, phosphorous, and magnesium.

 Green leafy vegetables, like spinach, have a significant amount of iron per serving.
 This is categorized as a non-heme iron.
 Non-heme iron, or plant-based iron, is more difficult to absorb into the human body than heme iron, which comes from animals.
 That’s why vegetarians are recommended to increase their intake of iron to 1.8 times higher than that of meat eaters.

 Green veggies that are high in iron include not only spinach but:

 Additional High Iron Vegetables

 My mom always told me to eat the skin of my baked potato and it turns out there’s a reason.
 Although potatoes contain iron, the skin has the most significant amount.
 Plus, they contain fiber, vitamin C, potassium, and B6.